Cardinal electors in the 2013 conclave: Cardinal electors

-Four of the cardinal electors were from the Eastern Catholic Churches: Antonios Naguib (Coptic), Béchara Boutros Raï (Maronite), George Alencherry (Syro-Malabar) and Baselios Cleemis Thottunkal (Syro-Malankara).
+Four of the cardinal electors were from the Eastern Catholic Churches: Antonios Naguib (Coptic), Béchara Boutros Raï (Maronite), George Alencherry (Syro-Malabar), and Baselios Cleemis Thottunkal (Syro-Malankara).
 Raï and Thottunkal were the first cardinals from their respective churches to participate in a conclave.
-The senior cardinal bishop, the senior cardinal priest, the senior cardinal deacon and the junior cardinal deacon, who were assigned specific roles in the conclave, such as presiding over the conclave itself (the senior cardinal bishop) or announcing the election of the pope (the senior cardinal deacon), were, respectively, Giovanni Battista Re, Godfried Danneels, Jean-Louis Tauran and James Michael Harvey.
+The senior cardinal bishop, the senior cardinal priest, the senior cardinal deacon, and the junior cardinal deacon, who were assigned specific roles in the conclave, such as presiding over the conclave itself (the senior cardinal bishop) or announcing the election of the pope (the senior cardinal deacon), were, respectively, Giovanni Battista Re, Godfried Danneels, Jean-Louis Tauran, and James Michael Harvey.
 The camerlengo of the Holy Roman Church, who was in charge of administering the Holy See during its vacancy, was Tarcisio Bertone.

 The data below are as of 28 February 2013, the date on which the Holy See became vacant.
 All cardinals are of the Latin Church unless otherwise stated.
 Cardinals belonging to institutes of consecrated life or to societies of apostolic life are indicated by the relevant post-nominal letters.

 Not in attendance

-Cardinal electors by continent and by country
+Cardinal electors by continent and country

-The 115 attending cardinal electors were from 48 countries on all six inhabited continents.
-The countries with the greatest number of cardinal electors were Italy (twenty-eight), the United States (eleven) and Germany (six).
+The 115 attending cardinal electors represented 48 countries on all six inhabited continents.
+The countries with the greatest number of cardinal electors were Italy (twenty-eight), the United States (eleven), and Germany (six).